civi-social/civi-legislation-data/readme.md

 # Getting Started

-This document provides an overview of how to get started with the backend repository.
+This document provides an overview of how to get started with Windy Civi's backend repository.

 In the terminal - navigate to the folder where you'd like this project stored.
 For the purposes of demonstration, we'll store this project in the **documents** folder by running `cd documents`.